Monday, August 31, 2009

 My First Effort at Hymn Writing

 I've written a number of hymn and song parodies, most of which won't see the light of day on my public blog.
 This, however, is my first effort at writing original text for a hymn tune.
 I wrote new text for "When Peace Like a River (It Is Well With My soul)", but I don't count that, since I just reworked someone else's text.
-This effort seems a bit simplistic, maybe, but I'm hopeful that subsequent attempts will improve.
+This effort seems a bit simplistic, maybe, but I hope that subsequent attempts will improve.

 This was written in response to the recent Churchwide Assembly of the Evangelical Lutheran Church in America (ELCA).
 It's true that homosexual marriages and clergy received approval from this assembly, as did fellowship with the United Methodist Church.
 Those are just symptoms, even as the ordination of women and the signing of the Joint Declaration on the Doctrine of Justification were earlier symptoms.
 The truly dangerous thing, the disease, is that the Word of God was twisted to justify teachings that have no biblical justification.